-The accompanying unaudited condensed consolidated interim financial statements of Inflection Resources Ltd. (the "Company") have been prepared by and are the responsibility of the Company's management.
+The accompanying unaudited condensed consolidated interim financial statements of Inflection Resources Ltd. (the "Company") for the three and nine months ended June 30, 2024 (the "Interim Financial Statements") have been prepared by and are the responsibility of the Company's management.
+The Interim Financial Statements are stated in terms of Canadian dollars, unless otherwise indicated, and are prepared in accordance with International Accounting Standards 34 ("IAS 34") Interim Financial Reporting under International Financial Reporting Standards ("IFRS").